mcp-auth/python/README.md

 [PyPI]: https://pypi.org/project/mcpauth/
 [PyPI Releases]: https://pypi.org/project/mcpauth/#history

-The MCP specification [requires OAuth 2.1 and other RFCs](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) to be implemented for authorization.
-MCP Auth aims to connect your MCP server to **any** compatible OAuth 2 or OpenID Connect provider, without spending hours on lengthy implementations.
+The MCP spec [requires OAuth 2.1 and other RFCs](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) for auth.
+Instead of spending weeks on them, use MCP Auth to connect to an trusted provider with a few lines of code.

 ## Get started